meteor/meteor/packages/autoupdate/QA.md

     Template.leaderboard.available = AutoUpdate.newClientAvailable;

-And add {{available}} to the leaderboard template in eaderboard.html.
+And add `{{available}}` to the leaderboard template in leaderboard.html.

 Initially you'll see `false`, and then when you make a change to the leaderboard HTML you'll see the variable change to `true`.
 (You won't see the new HTML on the client because you disabled reload).

-Amusingly, you can undo the addition you made to the HTML and the "new client available" variable will go back to `false` (you now don't now have client code on the server different than what's running in the browser), because by default the client version is based on a hash of the client files.
+Amusingly, you can undo the addition you made to the HTML and the "new client available" variable will go back to `false` (you now don't have client code available on the server different than what's running in the browser), because by default the client version is based on a hash of the client files.

 ## DDP Version Negotiation Failure